astronomer/astro-docs/cloud/stable/03_deploy/03_configure-deployment.md

 To increase the speed at which tasks are scheduled and ensure high-availability, we recommend provisioning 2 or more Airflow Schedulers for production environments.
 For more information on the Airflow 2.0 Scheduler, refer to Astronomer's ["The Airflow 2.0 Scheduler" blog post](https://www.astronomer.io/blog/airflow-2-scheduler).

-## Extra Capacity
+## Set Extra Capacity

 On Astronomer, resources required for the [KubernetesPodOperator](https://www.astronomer.io/docs/cloud/stable/customize-airflow/kubepodoperator) or the Kubernetes Executor are set as **Extra Capacity**.

-The Kubernetes Executor and KubernetesPodOperator each spins up an individual Kubernetes pod for each task that needs to be executed and spins the pod down once that task is completed.
+The Kubernetes Executor and KubernetesPodOperator each spin up an individual Kubernetes pod for each task that needs to be executed, then spin down the pod once that task is completed.

 The amount of AU (CPU and Memory) allocated to **Extra Capacity** maps to [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) on the [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in which your Airflow Deployment lives on Astronomer.
-More specifically, **Extra Capacity** represents the maximum possible resources that could be provisioned to a single or set of pods at any given time.
+More specifically, **Extra Capacity** represents the maximum possible resources that could be provisioned to a pod at any given time.

 AU allocated to **Extra Capacity** does not affect Scheduler or Webserver performance and does not represent actual usage.
 It will not be charged as a fixed resource.